geopaparazzi/usermanual/userguide/use_case_egypt.rst

 to the success or failure of a solution.
-The result of this campaign suggested the usefulness of this application and the need to widen its use to build the existing maps that consider all the complexity of the factors involved in the search for solutions to improve the health conditions of the contexts in analysis.
+The result of this campaign suggested the usefulness of this application and the need to widen its use to build the existing maps that consider all the complexity of the factors involved in the search for solutions to improve the health conditions of the contexts under analysis.
 Only in this way it is possible to build an updated database on the basis of which appropriate solutions can be proposed.

-The main objective has been to integrate missing plants data.
+The main goal has been to integrate missing plants data.

-To give an idea, information about the available data are shown for some of the plants is shown:
+To give an idea, information about the available data are shown for some of the plants:

 .. figure:: usecase/07_plant1.png
    :align: center
    :width: 600px

-   The El Moufty plant, the one with most available niformation.
+   The El Moufty plant, the one with most available information.

 .. figure:: usecase/08_plant2.png
    :align: center